Yui100901/my_yolo/docs/datasets/segment/coco.md

 ---
 comments: true
-description: Learn about the COCO-Seg dataset, designed for simple training of YOLO models on instance segmentation tasks.
+description: Learn about the COCO-Seg datasets, designed for simple training of YOLO models on instance segmentation tasks.
 ---

 # COCO-Seg Dataset